AdamBoley/Project-Beergate/README.md

 404 error testing - does 404 page display?

 500 error testing - does 500 page display?
-Currently I can find no way of manually triggering a HTTP 500 response
+I was unable to find a way of deliberately triggering a 500 error.
+However, one of my goals was to automatically add an upvote to a review when it is submitted.
+I tried this with `user_review_form.instance.author = request.user` added to AddReview's `if user_review_form.is_valid()` block.
+When I filled out and submitted the form, a 500 error triggered, rendering the 500.html template.
+This is a somewhat roundabout way of tiggering a 500 error, but a valid one for testing purposes.